18F/handbook/pages/hiring-staying-or-changing-jobs/resume.md

 - Another bulleted list, this time of URLs related to work I did.
 - They had quick little blurbs underneath about what they were, and what I did.
 - Photos won’t come through on this resume, so no screenshots or anything.

-`End of formatting example!`
+#### Work experience example from my 2018 resume

 University of Minnesota, College of Education and Human Development - Minneapolis, MN

 Lead Content Strategist - 07/2012 to Present - Hours per week: 40

 _The mission of the College of Education and Human Development is to contribute